 Fuel is available 24 hours a day at the Airport.
 Pilots can obtain fuel from two FBO facilities on the Airport.
-One FBO currently offers 100 low-lead AvGAS from a card lock selfserve facility located to the east of the "Redwood" hangar.
-The FBOs also provide Jet-A fuel, dispensed from fuel trucks.
+One FBO, Sonoma Jet Center, currently offers 100 low-lead (LL) AvGAS from a card lock self-serve facility located to the east of the "Redwood" hangar.
+A second FBO, Santa Rosa Jet